nikitavoloboev/data/design/night-blue-themes.md

 # Night Blue themes

 As I have fallen in love with having `#18222D` color as my background on Telegram.
-I slowly started added it to every app that supported theming.
+I slowly started adding it to every app that supported theming.
 Having a unified color scheme across all the editors and even some apps I use is amazing.

 ## How it looks